Updated: Sep 17

 They closed early!
 They told us they were open until 4.
 We arrived at 3:58 and the gates were locked.
 I had to prevent Mady from climbing the fence.

 So, we headed into town to find a vinoteque.
 We had a lovely wander around Haro, exploring winding roads and the vibe of the town.

 We were delighted to come across this incredible view

 We had an absolutely delightful day, if slightly wine-sodden.
 I enjoyed learning more about a favourite wine and I was delighted to find a white wine that I actually enjoy, and can find occasionally at the specialty wine store in my area.

 Thanks for meandering along with me!
 I'd love to know your thoughts, ideas, and questions, so use that comment section!
 Share the link with your wine-loving friends heading to Spain!
-Become a member and get notified of new content, access to the members' only forum, and a monthly newsletter full of chatty behind-the-scenes news, useful travel hints & links, plus more!
+Become a member/subscriber (it's free!) to get notified of new content and access to the (women's) FB travel discussion forum. *Note to commenters: You must be logged in to comment under your name/website.